Hussein-miracle/apex-network/README.md

 ### Some self observations in code and reasons some decisions were made

--- Code not DRY
+-- Code not DRY for the pagination section,working on refactoring it into a reusable component

--- The aim was to implement pixel perfect design and

 This template should help get you started developing with Vue 3 in Vite.